 As the novel Coronavirus continues to spread, we’re hearing this advice more and more: work from home to avoid spreading COVID-19.
 Just a month after it was first detected in China, the World Health Organization declared COVID-19 a public health emergency of international concern on January 30.
 According to the Centers for Disease Control and Prevention (CDC), the biggest efforts at this time are preventative measures to lessen the spread of the virus.
 And the WHO recommends staying home if you feel unwell, even with mild symptoms like a runny nose or headache.
 So, whether you’re feeling sick or not, it’s good to have the option to work remotely—and the ability to do it securely.
-Here are some tips to help you set up a work from home environment that will keep you both healthy and productive.
+Here are some tips to help you set up a strong work-from-home environment that will keep you both healthy and productive.

 Protect Your ‘Work From Home’ Users

 We’ve written numerous posts on how to build an identity-based perimeter with a zero-trust framework on Microsoft 365.
 Here is a collection of some of our basic security recommendations to implement before allowing your users to work remotely.